vickydevhub/openweather-app/README.md

 ## Resource
 A resource called WeatherResource has been created to format the weather data for API responses.
 This resource can be found in the app\Http\Resources directory.

+## Algolia Search for Cities
+This project utilizes Algolia Search to create and maintain an index of cities.
+Algolia Search is a powerful search-as-a-service platform that provides fast and relevant search results.

 ## Tests
 Several test cases have been created to ensure the functionality of the application.